duwaar/PuzzleBoot/README.md

-# An x86 Assembler Project

-I'm working on this project in Ubuntu 18, with `VirtualBox` and `yasm`.
-If you want to run it, do the following:
-- Clone this repo, start VirtualBox, and click "create a new machine".
+# PuzzleBoot: A Lowly Computer Puzzle

+## How to Get Started
+- Download the `PuzzleBoot.vdi` file, and install VirtualBox if you don't have it already.
-- Name the machine, and choose "Other" and "Other/Unknown" for the OS and OS type, respectively.
+- Create a new machine, name it, and choose "Other" and "Other/Unknown" for the OS and OS type, respectively.
 - VirtualBox will suggest that you allot 64 MB of memory.
 That should be plenty.
-- Instead of creating a new virtual drive, choose "Use an existing virtual hard disk file" and select `EmptyBoot.vdi`.
+- Instead of creating a new virtual drive, choose "Use an existing virtual hard disk file" and select `PuzzleBoot.vdi`.
 - Click "Create" to create the VM.
 - To run the VM, select it and click "Run" at the top of the window.
+- Have fun with the puzzle!